fidelity/spock/docs/basic_tutorial/Define.md

 configuration(s):

   ModelConfig (Main model configuration for a basic neural net)
     save_path       Optional[SavePath]      spock special keyword -- path to write out spock config state (default: None) n_features      int                     number of data features
-    dropout         List[float]           dropout rate for each layer hidden_sizes    Tuple[int]            hidden size for each layer activation      Activation            choice from the Activation enum of the activation function to use
+    dropout         List[float]             dropout rate for each layer hidden_sizes    Tuple[int, int, int]    hidden size for each layer activation      Activation              choice from the Activation enum of the activation function to use

   Activation (Options for activation functions)
     relu    str    relu activation